 We see it on bumper stickers, inspirational posters, and graduation cards.
 We see it embroidered on pillows or tattooed on a person’s body.
 It’s the words of the Lord as spoken through the prophet Jeremiah and it reads, “‘For I know the plans that I have for you,’ declares the Lord, ‘plans for welfare and not for calamity to give you a future and a hope (Jer.
 29:11).’”
-Joel Osteen, Joyce Meyer, Kenneth Copeland and other “prosperity preachers” use this verse to cater to our culture’s selfish and individualistic mindset.
+This verse is a favorite of the “Prosperity Preachers” who employ it as a means of catering to our culture’s selfish and individualistic mindset.
 IT’S ALL ABOUT YOU!
 YOUR BEST LIFE NOW!
 GOD JUST WANTS YOU TO BE HAPPY!
 HE WANTS YOU TO HAVE IT ALL!
 Even in the realm of religion, I am still the focal point.
 And many have bought in to this sentiment.
 As a result, Jeremiah 29:11 becomes a signature verse for the “Name It and Claim It” theologians.
 But Jeremiah 29:11 is not about you.
 The dead give away is found in the heading of this chapter.
 It reads: “MESSAGE TO THE EXILES”

 So, is there a take away from this verse for us?
 Can we still claim Jeremiah 29:11 even though it has nothing to do with God personally prospering us?
 The answer is, “Of course.”
 All scripture is beneficial to us, and all scripture can be claimed by us, just not always in the way we would like to claim it.
 Does God have a plan for you and me?
 Absolutely!
 Does He plan for our welfare and not our calamity?
 Certainly!
 Does He give us a future and a hope?
 Without question!
 But we are dead wrong to assume that the plan involves a long life of comfort and convenience with perfect health and mountains of money.